DejvCodes/JavaScript/README.md

 ## JavaScript 💻
-• There are the basics of JavaScript 📁
+• There are some basics of JavaScript 📁

 ## License 🔐
 [MIT License](License)